assafp/pickeez/README.md

 > /users/algo/pending_model - returns user for which there is no model, along with his profile pics and tagged pics.
 If you pass a "forced_user_id" parameter it will force this user (and not mark his model when done).
 E.g.: http://pickeezmetadata.com/users/algo/pending_model?forced_user_id=hwh9qclckg846

 Models are set to 'empty' when a user is created, and set to non-nil after being called on 'pending'.
 You can set the as whatever you want by /model/set, below.
+You can also set ALL user models as pending using the following route:

+> /users/algo/model/make_all_pending

 > /users/algo/model/get - pass parameter 'user_id' to get that user's model.
 > POST /users/algo/model/set - pass 'user_id' (string) and 'model' (JSON) parameters to set that model for that user.